Generalized Long-Moody functors: Introduction

-a $G_{n}$-module structure.
-The $G_{n}$-module structure for the left hand factor is then induced by the action $a_{n}$ of $G_{n}$ on $H_{n}$, and the one on the right hand factor is defined by $\varrho_{n+1}$ precomposing by $\varsigma_{n}$: the latter requires technical compatibilities between the morphisms $a_{n}$, $\varsigma_{n}$ and $\gamma_{n}$ for the tensor product to be well-defined.
-These can be encoded by using the \textit{Grothendieck construction} as follows.
+For this action to be well-defined, it has to be compatible with the $H_{n}$-module structures on both sides of the tensor product: this requires technical compatibilities between the morphisms $\mathcal{A}_{n}$, $\chi_{n}$ and $\gamma_{n}$.
+This is the delicate point of the construction.
+However these compatibilities can easily be described by using categorical tools, in particular the \textit{Grothendieck construction}, as follows.